sureshvenkey/python_boto3/README.md

 ### Code
 Code Name | Description
 ----------|-------------
-delete_ec2_unused_vol.py | Deletes unused volumes i.e. volume unassigned with any ec2 instance with no tags. inventory_ec2_vol_sg.py | Creates a inventory in the form of csv file in the current location for ec2 instances, volumes and security group for a specified region. list_ec2_volumes_with_boto3_filters.py | How to use boto3 filter for tags list_ec2_volumes_with_default_filters.py | How to use default filter for tags, helpfull in deleting volumes where key=value pair not matching tags.
+del_unused_vol.py | Deletes unused volumes i.e. volume unassigned with any ec2 instance with no tags for a specific region. del_unused_vol_region.py | Deletes unused volumes i.e. volume unassigned with any ec2 instance with no tags for all region. inventory_ec2_vol_sg.py | Creates a inventory in the form of csv file in the current location for ec2 instances, volumes and security group for a specified region. list_ec2_volumes_with_boto3_filters.py | How to use boto3 filter for tags list_ec2_volumes_with_default_filters.py | How to use default filter for tags, helpfull in deleting volumes where key=value pair not matching tags.